 But, if you are a poor lunchbox packer, then you’re not alone.
 Recent research commissioned by Flora revealed that a paltry 1.6% of children’s lunchboxes are meeting the school food national standards and only 1 in 5 lunchboxes, just 17%, contain any sort of vegetables or salad.

 I’d add, given Ieuan’s fear of anything green, that you have to wonder how many of the veggies and salads in that 17% actually get eaten.

 In order to do something about the nation’s below-par lunchbox packing, Flora has distributed 631,000 lunchboxes with handy recipe planners to retailers across the UK in a bid to help make packing lunches an easier task for parents, especially those with picky eaters.

 We were lucky enough to receive one of these cute lunchboxes which contain some easy to make recipes to try out on the kids and a menu planner (the lunchbox builder) which shows you which items to add to vastly improve your nutritional score.

-Flora suggest four combinations named after dinosaurs (who were all plant eaters apparently).
+Flora suggests four combinations named after dinosaurs (who were all plant-eaters apparently).
 There’s the T-Rex Lunchbox for monster appetites, the Florasaurus Lunchbox for herbivores, the Velociraptor Lunchbox (a beast of a lunch) and the Stegosaurus Lunchbox (the epic size lunch).